patrickloeber/blogposts-pythonengineer/Content/posts/2022-03-24-count-element-list.md

 ---
-title: How to count occurrence of an element in a list in Python
+title: How to count the occurrence of an element in a List in Python
-date: 2022-03-24 00:00
+date: 2022-04-03 00:00
-description: Learn three different ways in which occurrence of an element in a list can be counted.
+description: Learn four different ways in which the occurrence of an element in a List can be counted.
 tags: Python, Basics
 path: count-element-list
 author: Pratik Choudhari
 ---

 A common task when working with lists is to count the occurrence of an element.

 There are a few ways through which we can achieve this, in this article we will go through these methods and understand them with examples.